ibm-cloud-architecture/refarch-integration/README.md

 And only for the first time use the ./configureAll.sh script to perform the different dependencies installations for the bluemix apps and other utilities.

 ### Add a IBM Secure Gateway
-To authorize the web application to access the API Connect gateway we use the IBM Secure Gateway product and bluemix service: the configuration details and best practices can be found in this [article](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)
+To authorize the web application running on Bluemix to access the API Connect gateway running on on-premise servers, we use the IBM Secure Gateway product and the bluemix Secure Gateway service: the configuration details and best practices can be found in this [article](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)